 How to Write a Moon Travel Guide

 For many travel writing is a dream job.
 I’m amazed and encouraged by how many people want to write for Moon.
-I was a senior editor at Moon prior to moving into my current position as the acquisitions editor, and in both roles I worked with authors through the various stages of developing and producing a guidebook.
-I know the challenges involved in such a monumental task.
+I was a senior editor at Moon prior to moving into my current position as the acquisitions editor, and in both roles I worked with authors through the many stages of developing and producing a guidebook.
 Travel writing is a fantastic gig, but it’s also a lot of hard work.

 Seeking out new authors for Moon is one of the fun things about being a travel acquisitions editor.
 I love hearing stories from people all over the world and learning about the places they live and love.
 But finding the right person to write a Moon guide isn’t always easy.
-It may help for potential applicants to know what I’m looking for and how to grab my attention.
+Here’s what I’m looking for and how to grab my attention.

 Each time I review an application, I ask myself these questions: Does this person deeply know the place they are applying to write about?
 Is it clear they love this place?
 Are they passionate about travel?
 Does the writing make me want to go there?

-I’m constantly inspired to go places, so I look for writers who can stir my sense of wanderlust.
 When I review cover letters and resumes from people who want to write for Moon, often a small detail will grab my attention that shows their knowledge and love of a place.
-It could be sampling every batch-brewed beer in greater San Diego (because it might prove useful at some point), researching all the coffee shops in Amsterdam for an “alternative” writing assignment, or tracking stats of every nationwide football match for a blog in Argentina.
+It could be sampling every batch-brewed beer in greater San Diego (because it might prove useful at some point), or tracking stats of every nationwide football match for a blog in Argentina.
 Whatever the destination, if you can show me your passion for it through your experiences and stir my interest in the place through your writing, you’re off to a good start.

 Is prior travel writing experience required?